Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us024/01.requirements-engineering/Readme.md

-# US024 - Postpone an entry in the Agenda
+# US024 - postpone an entry in the agenda

 ## 1. Requirements Engineering